thenfour/ReaperScripts/tenfour-crush/README.md

 - With dithering & error-diffusion
 - Noise gate
 - All parameters fully modulateable
+- Level compensation during bitcrushing which also helps modulation
 - Midside processing and stereo control
 - Wet-dry-diff control, to emphasize the effect if desired.